 - Peel the skin off the eggplants (if bitter you have to soak in water overnight).

-- Place eggplants in a large saucepan/pot and cover with water, bring to boil then change water so remove bitterness.
+- Place eggplants in a large saucepan/pot and cover with water, bring to boil then change the water to remove bitterness.

-- Again cover with clean water, bring to boil then lower the heat, add sugar, cinnamon sticks and cloves and simmer for 20 minutes.
+- Again cover with fresh water, bring to boil then lower the heat to a simmer, add sugar, cinnamon sticks, cloves, and cardamom if using and simmer for 20 minutes.

-- Turn off, cover pan with lid, and let the mixture stand at room temperature until the next day.
+- Remove from heat, cover with a lid, and let the mixture sit at room temperature until the next day.

-- On the next day, place saucepan or pot with the jam on medium heat for 20 minutes and simmer.
+- On the next day, place the saucepan or pot with the jam on medium heat for about 20 minutes and allow to simmer.
+Remove from heat.

-- On the third day, repeat what you did on the second day, and at the end add juice of one lemon, walnuts, and remove from heat.
-Let jam stand for about 20 minutes.
-Pour into sterilised jars and seal.
+- On the third day, repeat the same steps as the second day, and at the end the add juice of one lemon, and walnuts, and remove from heat.
+Let the jam sit for about 20 minutes.
+Pour into sterilized jars and seal.

-*if you like cinnamon you can add a tablespoon or 2 of ground cinnamon to the jam for a stronger taste.
+- If you really like cinnamon you can add 1-2 tablespoons of ground cinnamon to the jam for a stronger taste.

 This recipe was first posted on Little Sunny Kitchen in September 2015.
 Then updated with new pictures in June 2019.
 The recipe remained the same.